Style Guides for Good Grammar and Consistency

 A style guide will make your work more consistent.
 Did you use a serial comma in the first paragraph, but leave it out in the third?
 Have you used italics in one post to refer to a book title, but in another post used quotation marks?

 By establishing standards, a style guide will help you streamline your work.
-After you’ve used a particular set of guidelines for awhile, the writing process will flow more smoothly since you won’t have to stop and deliberate on grammar and style.
+Once you are accustomed to using a particular set of guidelines, the writing process will flow more smoothly since you won’t have to stop and deliberate on grammar and style.
 Your readers will be pleased too, since inconsistency causes confusion.

 How Do I Choose?